 This of course can be difficult especially if you’re away for too long and if this is something you can relate to then consider getting an automatic litter box.
-A great choice is the Litter Maid Seld-Cleaning Litter box, you can check on Amazon.
+A great choice is the Litter Maid Seld-Cleaning Litter box, No products found.

 This way your extra clean cat won’t have to deal with a dirty litter box ever again, plus the company offers a ramp that can encourage geriatric cats to continue to use the box!